lavventura/start/README.md

 Search bar script from [@WillEccles](https://github.com/WillEccles) allows this start page work as a complete replacement to your browser's adress bar.

-Type 'help' to get complete list of commands and search engines.
+Type 'help' to get the list of commands and search engines.

 ##Examples:
 - 'search query' navigates you to duckduckgo's result page for your search query.